rnuske/komaletter/README.md

 ### Usage
-To start a new letter one can call the skeleton using `rmarkdown::draft` or the RStudio menu: File > New File > R Markdown... > From Template > komaletter (PDF).
+To start a new letter you can take advantage of the komaletter skeleton via `rmarkdown::draft` or the RStudio menu: File > New File > R Markdown... > From Template > komaletter (PDF).
-The document can be compiled to PDF via `rmarkdown::render` or the RStudio Knit button.
+When finished writing your letter the  RMarkdown document can be compiled to PDF via `rmarkdown::render` or the RStudio Knit button.

 ```r
 # start a new letter using the provided skeleton